-As to the liability of the Qualified Persons we would recommend that the EU carefully assess how it is legally arranged in Switzerland as we believe its arrangements constitutes a suitable model.
+As to the liability of the Qualified Persons we would recommend that the EU would carefully assess how this is legally arranged in Switzerland.

 Conclusion

 In order to combat the provision of counterfeit medicines for human use, Cefic welcomes the opportunity to respond to this consultation process and asks that Commission and the Member States seriously consider the implementation of the above short term and longer term proposals.